jonasjelonek/tftp/README.md

 It supports parallel operation with a arbitrary number of peers.

+## Supported RFCs
+- [x] RFC 1350 - TFTP protocol
+- [x] RFC 2347 - TFTP option extension
+- [x] RFC 2348 - TFTP blocksize option
+- [x] RFC 2349 - TFTP timeout and transfer size options
+- [ ] RFC 7440 - TFTP windowsize option

 ## Big TODOs

-- ~~WRQ/PUT support - allow the client to store a file on the server~~
+- ~~WRQ/PUT support - allow the client to store a file on the server~~ - DONE
-- Window size option support
+- ~~Window size option support~~ - NOT PLANNED ATM
 - get rid of all the `unwrap`s - they are bad style
 - improve general output, especially for debugging